Spartan-CSharp/HotelManagementApp/README.md

 ### Dependency Injection Setup

 The homework from Lesson 44, Dependency Injection Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to design a way that the choice of which database type to use can be set in the appsettings.json file of each UI.

+### Get Available Rooms

+The homework from Lesson 45, Get Available Rooms, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a method that gets the available rooms.
+Add supporting classes and models as necessary.